BigMan24/YOTE/README.md

 save code.py in C drive, users and your user profile.

-In the Thonny system shell, type - py code.py - and it will open a window
+In the Thonny system shell, type - python code.py - and it will open a window

 Username = user
 Password = password